EasyAbp/AbpHelper.CLI/README.md

 # Usage

 * Run `abphelper -h` to see the general help
-* Similarly, you can use `-h` or `--help` option to see detailed usage of each of the following commands
+* Similarly, you can use `-h` or `--help` option to see detailed usage of each of the following command

 ## Commands